cllebrun/MockupBank/README.md

 ![](assets/babysteps.png)

-We also have built a more advanced piece of code which create a web  UI available at the following URL:
+We also have built a more advanced piece of code which create a web  UI available at the following URL: https://mockupbankuk.eu-gb.mybluemix.net/ui

 ![](assets/markdown-img-paste-20191001123544158.png)

-The Node-RED application code (read only) is available here:
+The Node-RED application code (you can copy and export the flows ) is available here: [here](https://mockupbankuk.eu-gb.mybluemix.net/red)

 ---
 ### The Data model